ihsoft/KSPDev/README.md

 # Licensing

-All code and binaries are disributed under
+All code and binaries are distributed under
 "[Public Domain license](https://en.wikipedia.org/wiki/Public_domain)".
 In other words, you can do whatever you want without author's permission.